-Take this like the thick-skinned sales pro you are: Prospects and customers don’t like your email.
+These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 But take solace in the fact that it’s not just you.

-People are overwhelmed with email.
-They read just a few and act on even fewer.
-So it’s no surprise that writing an email that gets read is difficult.
-Writing email that gets action is even more difficult.
+People are drowning in email.
+They skim a few and act on even fewer.
+Writing an email that gets read is hard.
+Writing one that gets action is a whole different game.

-Rise above the average sales pro by knowing what makes email suck – and tweaking yours so they don’t.
+Rise above the average sales pro by knowing what makes email suck and fixing yours so they don’t.

 Here are the 16 worst mistakes in email prospecting, plus tips to be better:

-If subject lines don’t intrigue prospects or speak to their needs, they’ll delete without ever opening.
+If subject lines don’t speak to a prospect’s needs or spark curiosity, they’ll hit delete without opening.

 - Hi (Prospect name), this is how we can help (prospect company)